8 Common Mistakes Businesses Make When Switching To The Cloud

 Obviously, you want your data to be secure.
 Check with your prospective provider to see how they handle potential security issues.
 Check with the provider to make sure they are compliant with your industry’s regulating agency if there is one.
 Check to see if they have had any issues with information security in the past and what they’re doing to prevent future issues.

 - Putting Cost Ahead of Service/Support

 You get what you pay for, right?
-No one wants to overspend, but at the same time, service and support are critical to your success in the Cloud.
+No one wants to overspend, but at the same time, service and support are critical to your success in switching to the Cloud.
 A cut-rate price can cost you in the long run.
 When you have a question, it’s nice to know you have a partner that will reply quickly.

 - Overlooking the Value of Your Existing IT Assets

 Now that you’re Cloud-bound, there’s a lot of equipment you won’t need.
 So you’re going to pay someone to haul it away or maybe donate it to a worthy cause.
 Stop right there!
 There’s a huge secondary market for used tech gear, providing you with an excellent opportunity to re-coup your IT investment.
 Check out companies who are active in this secondary market, like MarkITx, and see if you can make some deals.

 As with any change, there will be a bit of pushback and struggles to adapt.
 Create a plan now for transitioning to the cloud.
 Create new procedures for your staff to follow as they move to using the Cloud for their tasks.
 Talk to them about the benefits of the Cloud to the company and encourage them to look for ways to improve their procedures even more.
 The success and efficiency of the business is their success too.